devflowinc/blog/apps/frontend/src/content/blog/lantern_qdrant_pgvector_vs_qdrant.md

 Both [pgvector](https://github.com/pgvector/pgvector) and [lanterndb](https://lantern.dev/)(roughly postgresql + [usearch](https://www.unum.cloud/)) are **nearly as fast** as [Qdrant](https://qdrant.tech/) and **can** be **equally precise** after tuning.
 This means that you should first place your vectors in both [Qdrant](https://qdrant.tech/) and [pgvector](https://github.com/pgvector/pgvector) or [lanterndb](https://lantern.dev/) then tweak your HNSW index params, `m` and `ef_construction`, such that the postgres solution is just as accurate as [Qdrant](https://qdrant.tech/).
 Following that, move forward with postgres alone.

 If you are not already using postgres and do not have requirements for an ACID compliant solution, then we would still recommend [Qdrant](https://qdrant.tech/).
 It has a lot of convenience features, supports quantization, and does not require tuning to be accurate.
+Most important, Qdrant is much easier and more reliable to scale horizontally

 Check out [this notebook](https://github.com/arguflow/qdrant-svd-vs-lantern-vs-pgvector) to replicate our results.